i-am-grub/MultiGP_Toolkit/docs/usage/pushing/index.rst

                 :align: center

-        If the panels under this subsection are not visable, verify your **timer** has an internet connection and reboot it.
-After rebooting, there may be a delay before an internet connection is established.
+        If the panels under this subsection are not visable, verify your **timer** has an internet connection and reboot the system.
+For more information, review the section on the :ref:`plugin's activation <plugin activation>`.

 MultiGP Results Controls Panel
 --------------------------------